Laxus8120/AirLine_Booking_Backend_API/NOTES.md

 > Here we make a city repo object or key(this.cityRepository = new CityRepository())

+* Now, we have cityService in place, this service technically call from controller(right now we dont have multiple service with us but there will be so we can do the same we create a new file index.js and try to export every service as a object and then we  can import this index.js file anywhere).

+### now create our first controller (city_controller.js)
+* Here we creating our different controller (create, update , destroy , get)
+> * we are requiring cityService, in order to use cityService we need to create the cityservice object. we create a global cityService Object ` const cityService  = new CityService()` i now we can use this everywhere
 # Now we will be using this city repo in order to actually implement an APi using with which we will create city in our database.